Long-Term Impacts to Children, Families and Society

 The author finds that when all of the evidence is considered, large-scale public programs have succeeded in producing meaningful long-term gains for children and not just disadvantaged children.
 The size of those gains depends on the quality of the program.

-This 2014 brief from the Center on Children and Families (CCF) at the Brookings Institute asks How Much Could We Improve Children's Life Chances by Intervening Early and Often?
-The authors find that well-evaluated targeted interventions can close over 70% of the gap between more and less advantaged children and can greatly improve social mobility and enhance the lifetime incomes of less advantaged children.
+This brief from the Center on Children and Families (CCF) at the Brookings Institute finds that well-evaluated targeted interventions can close over 70% of the gap between more and less advantaged children and can greatly improve social mobility and enhance the lifetime incomes of less advantaged children.
 The findings also suggest that these interventions would have a positive ratio of benefits to costs for the American taxpayers.

-In this 2016 report on Informing Investments in Preschool Quality and Access in Cincinnati: Evidence of Impacts and Economic Returns from National, State, and Local Preschool Programs, The RAND Corporation examines the research evidence on the short- and long-run effects of high-quality preschool programs for participating children and their families and the associated costs and economic returns.
+In this report, the RAND Corporation examines the research evidence on the short- and long-run effects of high-quality preschool programs for participating children and their families and the associated costs and economic returns.
 A discussion about the impacts for universal versus targeted programs and for programs of varying intensity is included.

 - Karoly, L.A., & Whitaker, A.A.
 (2016).
 Informing investments in preschool quality and access in Cincinnati: evidence of impacts and economic returns from national, state, and local preschool programs.
 RAND Corporation, Santa Monica, CA. https://www.rand.org/pubs/research_reports/RR1461.html

-This 2014 report from the Ounce of Prevention Fund, Start Early to Build a Healthy Future: The Research Linking Early Learning and Health, summarizes new research on what children need to get a healthy start in life and the positive effects of nurturing relationships, safe and secure environments, access to nutrition, health-promoting behaviors, and enriching early learning experiences.
+This report from the Ounce of Prevention Fund summarizes new research on what children need to get a healthy start in life and the positive effects of nurturing relationships, safe and secure environments, access to nutrition, health-promoting behaviors, and enriching early learning experiences.
 The authors provide policy and practice recommendations for supporting children's lifelong health through quality early care and education programs, as well as improved coordination and integration across agencies involved with young children and their families.